DanceLife/One-SCSS/README.md

 `npm install`

 ## Run it locally
-### The follwoing line will build the application, start a new server, and open the app in your default browers
+### With the follwoing line you will build the application, start a new server, and open the app in your default brower

 `ng serve -o`